 Officers noticed that Townsend had difficulty walking when commanded to do so and they noted Townsend had lost major usage of his legs due to a previous stroke, reports said.

-Perkins was taken to Memorial Hospital with non-life threatening stab wounds to her leg and arm.
+The victim was taken to Memorial Hospital with non-life threatening stab wounds to her leg and arm.

-Perkins told police that she and Townsend were lying in bed when she asked Townsend for the TV remote so she could change the channel.
+The victim told police that she and Townsend were lying in bed when she asked Townsend for the TV remote so she could change the channel.

-Perkins told police that Townsend then followed her into the kitchen and grabbed a large butcher knife and threatened to stab her.
+The victim told police that Townsend then followed her into the kitchen and grabbed a large butcher knife and threatened to stab her.